 Pre-Existing Conditions 101: What Is It and What To Know Before Buying Health Insurance

 Looking for practical advice about pre-existing conditions and what it means for you?
 Alea experts cut through the insurance jargon and explain everything you need to know about health insurance pre-existing conditions: definition, exclusions, moratoriums, premiums loadings, group coverage and risks of non-disclosure.

 Why is the coverage of pre-existing conditions such a hot topic in Hong Kong?

-In Hong Kong when purchasing health insurance on an individual basis (versus company/employee insurance) insurers discriminate against pre-existing conditions.
+In Hong Kong when purchasing health insurance or life insurance on an individual basis (versus company/employee insurance) insurers discriminate against pre-existing conditions.
 This is why it is crucial to get the right medical plan when you are young and healthy, as it can just get harder and for some almost impossible later.

 If you wait and solely rely on your work medical coverage, you may not be insurable in the future for pre-existing conditions.
 In fact, if your future pre-existing conditions are serious (e.g. cancer, cardiac problem), you may not be insurable at all.
 Insurance providers decline to cover high-risk profiles.